Earle Wheeler: Chairman of the Joint Chiefs of Staff

 President Lyndon B. Johnson appointed Wheeler Chairman of the Joint Chiefs of Staff in July 1964 to succeed General Maxwell Taylor.
 Wheeler's tenure as the nation's top military officer spanned the height of America's involvement in the Vietnam War.

 Wheeler's accession to the top job in the U.S. military, over the heads of officers with more combat experience, drew some criticism.
 Then Air Force Chief of Staff, General Curtis LeMay, called him "Polly Parrot" and said he was awarded a medal for "fighting the Battle of Fort Benning", an army post in Georgia where Wheeler served during much of World War II.

 Wheeler oversaw and supported the expanding U.S. military role in the Vietnam War in the mid-1960s, consistently backing the field commander's requests for additional troops and operating authority.
 He often urged Johnson to strike harder at North Vietnam and to expand aerial bombing campaigns.
 Wheeler was concerned with minimizing costs to U.S. ground troops.
 At the same time, he preferred what he saw as a realistic assessment of the capabilities of the South Vietnamese military.
 This earned him a reputation as a "hawk."

 Wheeler, with General William Westmoreland, the field commander, and Johnson, pushed to raise additional American forces after the February 1968 Tet Offensive.
 American media at the time widely reported the Tet Offensive as Viet Cong victory.
 This followed a widely noted news report in 1967 that cited an unnamed American general (later identified as General Frederick C. Weyand) who called the situation in Vietnam a "stalemate."
 It was a view with which Wheeler agreed in more confidential circles.
 However, Wheeler was concerned that the American buildup in Vietnam depleted U.S. military capabilities in other parts of the world.
 He called for 205,000 additional ground troops, to be gained by mobilizing reserves, but intended these remain in the US as an active reserve.
 The president decided this was not easily accomplished.
 Together with the Tet Offensive and shifts in American public opinion, this abortive effort contributed to Johnson's ultimate decision to de-escalate the war.

 After the election of President Richard M. Nixon, Wheeler oversaw the implementation of the "Vietnamization" program, whereby South Vietnamese forces assumed increasing responsibility for the war as American forces were withdrawn.

 Wheeler retired from the U.S. Army in July 1970.
-Wheeler was the longest-serving Chairman of the Joint Chiefs to date, serving six years.
+Wheeler was the longest-serving chairman of the Joint Chiefs to date, serving six years.
 Upon his retirement, he was awarded the Defense Distinguished Service Medal and was the first recipient of that decoration.

 Death

 Wheeler died in Frederick, Maryland, after a heart attack on 18 December 1975.
+Leaving his wife Frances Rogers Howell and his son, Gilmore Stone Wheeler.